WHERE THE FUTURE FLOWS

-The Confluence Institute began in July of 2010, this four-day workshop is sponsored by Central Colorado Water Conservancy District, the Poudre Learning Center, West Greeley Conservation District and the City of Greeley Storm Water and Water Conservation departments.
+The Confluence Institute began in July of 2010, this four-day workshop is sponsored by Central Colorado Water Conservancy District, West Greeley Conservation District and the Poudre Learning Center.
 It is a wonderful educational opportunity for teachers who have had little or no exposure to agriculture and our natural resources.
 Participants have the option to take the workshop for two continuing education credits.
 The workshop is free to area K-12 teachers as well as non-formal educators.

-The workshop is offered every summer and is set on a revolving three-year cycle: Focus on the Watershed, Focus on Urban, and Focus on Agriculture.
-Each participant can take the class for up to three-years for a total of six-graduate credits.
-This year’s workshop will be Focus on Urban.
+The workshop is offered every summer and is set on a revolving two-year cycle: Focus on the Watershed, and Focus on Agriculture.
+Each participant can take the class both years for a total of four-graduate credits.

 The curriculum is focused on Project WET USA water lessons.
 Participating teachers will receive the Project WET Guide 2.0 packed full of lesson plans that correlate to national science standards.
 They will learn how to use the guide and teach activities.
 Each year we offer different speakers and tours.
 Past examples include Gateway Natural Area, City of Greeley Water Treatment facility, and Bee Family Farms; lunch is always provided.